Table of Contents here.

 Rudy returned to the States after his tour in southern Africa.
 He stayed in New York with his parents for a few weeks, then moved to Seattle to take a job with Amazon.
 Hopper knew none of this at the time.
 Occasionally, Ingrid would share news with her husband about Rudy.
 She was the one who told Hopper about Rudy’s job at Amazon.
 She was the person who broke the news to Hopper that Rudy had come out as gay.
 She told Hopper when Rudy had gotten married in a small, family-only ceremony on an island in Puget Sound.
 She told him when Rudy and his spouse had adopted a baby girl from Guatemala.

 Hopper was not surprised to learn that Ingrid still talked to Rudy.
 When they were married, Ingrid kept a schedule of who she was going to call, email, or post on the refrigerator calendar.
 Her friends and family.
 His family.
-She called Rudy twice a month.
-“If you want to have a relationship with someone, you have to work on it,” Ingrid said.
+She called Rudy once a month.
+“If you want to have a relationship with someone, you have to work at it,” Ingrid said.
 “Your trouble is that having friends is just not that important to you.”

 Hopper liked Rudy even though Ingrid would say things like, “you like the idea of Rudy more than the actual Rudy.”
 He did not blame himself for letting go of Rudy because Rudy had also let go of Hopper.
 He was confident that Rudy believed that trying to be friends with someone you couldn’t see, touch, or smell just did not make sense.
 Hopper believed that, had Rudy moved to Chicago or Hopper to Seattle, they most likely would have picked up the conversation where they left off.